Improving care and post-care for children and young people

 In an emergency, call 000 or attend your nearest hospital emergency department.

-NYH is supported by Nurse Navigators who take a lead role in supporting children and young people referred to the program.
-The Nurse Navigators work across Child Safety Service Centres (CSSCs), and in partnership with General Practices, Aboriginal Medical Services and other community mental health centres, as required.
+The Navigate Your Health model is supported by dedicated Nurse Navigators who take a lead role in supporting children and young people referred to the program.
+Nurse Navigators work across Child Safety Service Centres and in partnership with General Practices, Hospitals, Aboriginal Medical Services and other community health centres, as required.
+Children and young people subject to an interim or finalised Child Protection Order granting custody or guardianship to the chief executive can be referred to the program by Child Safety staff.

-• Logan and Loganlea
+• South East region: Logan Central and Loganlea.

-• Cairns and Edmonton
+• Far North Queensland region: Cairns and Edmonton.

-NYH does not replace the services of the children or young people's usual care provider.
+Navigate Your Health does not replace the services of the children or young people's usual care provider.

 In an emergency, call 000 or attend your nearest hospital emergency department.